Several AMA initiatives align physician perspectives with the digital solutions being developed by today's tech health

-The industry collaboration Xcertia is dedicated to improving the quality, safety and effectiveness of health apps through the development of health app evaluation guidelines.
+The industry collaboration Xcertia is dedicated to improving the quality, safety and effectiveness of health apps by fostering safe, effective and reputable mHealth solutions.

 As a founding member of Xcertia, AMA is committed to supporting the development of valuable mHealth products that increase physician and patient confidence and help people achieve their health and wellness goals.
 Mobile health application guidelines (PDF) were published in 2019 by Xcertia, Inc.—focused on topics such as privacy, security, content, usability and operability—for use across the health care ecosystem.

 AMA advocacy centers on removing roadblocks to physician success.
 In 2016, the AMA adopted a wide-ranging set of policies designed to help integrate the burgeoning field of mHealth into clinical practice.
 The AMA works for digital effectiveness in the following areas:

 - Health information technologies should be accessible and affordable.

 - Regulatory requirements should be simplified and flexible enough to accommodate emerging technologies, new models of care and physician payment.